murchandamus/bips/bip-update-process.md

     Markdown syntax features commonly shared across Markdown dialects.
 [^living-documents]: **Why are Process BIPs living documents?**
     In the past years, the existing BIPs process has not always provided a clear approach to all situations.
-For example, the content of BIP 2 appears to have been penned with fork proposals in mind.
-It seems clear that the Bitcoin development will evolve in many surprising ways in the future.
-Instead of mandating the effort of writing a new process every so often to catch up with new challenges, it seems preferable to allow the process to adapt to the concerns of the future.
+For example, the content of BIP 2 appears to have been penned especially with fork proposals in mind.
+It seems clear that Bitcoin development will evolve in many surprising ways in the future.
+Instead of mandating the effort of writing a new process document every time new situations arise, it seems preferable to allow the process to adapt to the concerns of the future in specific aspects.
 Therefore, we define Process BIPs as living documents that remain open to amendment.
+If a Process BIP requires large modifications or even a complete overhaul, a new BIP should be preferred.
 [^new-BIP]: **Why should the specification of an implemented BIP no longer be changed?**
     After a Proposed or Active BIP has been deployed by one or more implementation, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at